Pasdeloup Orchestra: History

 Rehearsals took place on Tuesday and Thursday at the Conservatoire and on Saturday at the Cirque d'hiver (musicians were paid 15 francs per concert with rehearsals).
 The first leader was Lancien, of the orchestra of the Paris Opéra.
 Early concerts included music by Berlioz and Wagner.

 The enterprise was a great success and the Concerts Populaires became a genuine institution, playing a lead role in forming a new audience through making known the Austro-German repertoire and also by influencing the creation of French symphonic works.

 Pasdeloup continued his activity until 1884 and tried in vain to restart in 1886 by mounting a festival devoted to César Franck (which was a success).

 The orchestra started up again in 1919, under the guidance of Serge Sandberg, with the title Orchestre Pasdeloup.

+Since 2015, the main concert hall of the Philharmonie de Paris has been the principal concert venue for the orchestra.